P4ral1ax/psovaya/README.md

 # psovaya
-Linux In Memory Implant implemented in Golan
+Linux In Memory Implant implemented in Golang